Saturday 16/05/2026 – NGOC League 5 – May Hill

 Entry on the day is possible only while maps last, but note the premium price to discourage this.
 We should be able to accept credit/debit card payments, but this is not guaranteed so bring cash just in case.

 Please note that we keep entries open as late as we can subject to map printing.
-If you miss the deadline you are welcome to enter on the day, and there will invariably be a map available for the course you choose to run.
+If you miss the deadline you are welcome to enter on the day, and there will usually be a map available for the course you choose to run.
 We will not reserve maps for people who contact us after entries close and ask us to do so; you take your chance with all others who choose to enter on the day.

 A helper discount is available for those offering to help on the day.
 These events don't happen without volunteers willing to help out on the day, so if you are able to do so, before signing up to enter, email Ian Prowse, Volunteer Coordinator, to let us know if you can help, and ask for the helper discount code that you can apply when entering.
 You don't have to be a NGOC member to help, but you do need to be a BOF member to be covered insurance wise.